Madonna and sexuality

 American singer-songwriter Madonna has been considered a sexual icon.
-Many have considered Madonna's sexuality as one of the focal points of her career.
-The Oxford Dictionary of English (2010) even credited her image as a sex symbol as a source of her international stardom.
+Various have considered Madonna's sexuality as one of the focal points of her career.
+The Oxford Dictionary of English (2010) credited her image as a sex symbol as a source of her international stardom.
 Her sexual displays have drawn numerous analyses by scholars, sexologists, feminists, and other authors.
-Due to her constant usage of explicit sexual content, she faced censorship for her videos, stage performances and other projects.
+Due to her use of explicit sexual content, she faced censorship for her videos, stage performances and other projects, in addition to generate and receive religious and political criticisms.
+During the AIDS epidemic, Madonna advocated for safe sex.